NPersaud14/NerfsCreations/README.md

 ### Hi there 👋

-- 👋 Hi, I’m @NerfNotFound
+- 👋 Hi, I’m @NPersaud14
 - 👀 I’m interested in, well, coding...
-I create a lot of games on a game called Core, but I also enjoy making games in Unreal Engine.
+I used to make lots of games; however, I've recently shifted towards Artificial Intelligence and Robotics.
-- 🌱 I’m currently learning how to code in more languages.
+- 🌱 I’m currently learning how to teach people Java.
 - 📫 How to reach me ...
 Don't, please don't.
+If you know me you know how to contact me.
-- 💬 I know JSON(if you consider it a language), a little bit of C, I specialize in Lua, and currently learning Python.
-Can't forget Java and JavaScript
+- 💬 JSON, C#, Java/Kotlin, Python, Lua, Javascript, SQL